lsst-dm/scipi_docs_prototype/functionalframework.rst

 - ++ ReadTextCatalogTask --Read an object catalog from a text file.

--  - SrcTransformTask -- Transform src measuremenents to calibrated form.
+-  \- SrcTransformTask -- Transform src measuremenents to calibrated form.

-- - TransformTask -- Transform a SourceCatalog containing raw measurements to calibrated form.
+- \- TransformTask -- Transform a SourceCatalog containing raw measurements to calibrated form.

+.. begin_: